claudiusask/foreman-katello/foreman-katello/STEP - 1 - Foreman-Katello-setup.md

             --enable-foreman-plugin-snapshot-management \

             --enable-foreman-plugin-wreckingball
             # on foreman 3.5 / Katello 4.7, wreckingball is giving issues.
-We can install it with dnf install rubygem-foreman_wreckingball.
+We can install (but not working!) it with dnf install rubygem-foreman_wreckingball.
 Read the plugin pages.
+Now run systemctl restart foreman, which will fail.
+So better find someother solution.

 6. Setup hammer defaults organization and location so we don't have to specify it every time.